sibyl-team/sib/README.md

     1. Adjust the setup.py, if needed.
     2. `pip install .`

-You'll obtain a standalone CLI ./sib, plus a dynamic library containing a python module `sib`
+You'll obtain a standalone CLI ./sib, plus a dynamic library containing a python module `sib`.

+When not installing with `pip`, make sure to include the `sib` folder into the python path.

 ## Quick start: